EnableX/One-to-One-Video-Calling-Open-Source-React-Native-Application/README.md

 * Clone or download this Repository [https://github.com/EnableX/Sample-Web-App-1to1-RTC.git] & follow the steps further
 * You need to use App ID and App Key to run this Service.
-* Your Android Client End Point needs to connect to this Service to create Virtual Room.
+* Your React-Native Client End Point needs to connect to this Service to create Virtual Room.
 * Follow README file of this Repository to setup the Service.

 #### 1.1.4 Configure React Native Client

 * Open the App
-* Go to WebConstants and change the following:
+* Go to EnxJoinScreen.js -> Methos Name - getRoomIDWebCall: and getRoomTokenWebCall:
+Change as below
 ```
  String userName = "USERNAME"  /* HTTP Basic Auth Username of App Server */
  String password = "PASSWORD"  /* HTTP Basic Auth Password of App Server */